 Not Making the Music You Like

-Sounds pretty obvious, but many people join bands because they think they just want to play only to find out they actually don't want to play just any old thing.
-There is a band out there making music you love - find them.
+It sounds pretty obvious, but many people join bands because they think they just want to play, only to find out they don't want to play just any old thing.
+There is a band out there making music you love.
+Find them.

-Are you contributing to songs, but not getting credit for your contributions?
+Are you contributing to songs but not getting credit for your contributions?
 Or do your bandmates never want to discuss who wrote what?
-You may not think this is a big deal now, but if one your songs is a hit, then you can bet it will be about the biggest thing going.
-Being vague about things like this come out of being either shady or just plain dumb -- but when you're getting burned, who cares why?
+You may not think this is a big deal now, but if one of your songs is a hit, this will become an important issue.
+Whether this stems from a bandmate being shady or just careless, it still needs to be handled.

-OK, this is music, not some 9 to 5, suit and tie kind of gig, but if your bandmates can't be bothered to show up on time (or at all) to practices, soundchecks, and shows, then they don't love BEING in a band, they love TELLING people that they are in a band - big difference.
-No one is too rock'n'roll to practice.
+Okay, this is music, not some 9 to 5, suit-and-tie kind of gig, but if your bandmates can't show up on time (or at all) to practices, soundchecks, and shows, then they don't love being in a band, rather they love telling people that they are in a band.
+No one is too rock 'n' roll to practice.